romain-dfr/ScrapMetro/README.md

 The ScrapMetro project demonstrates how to use Selenium and Python to scrape data from a website.
 By using a Chrome browser profile and regular expressions, the project is able to handle cookie management and multiple types of promotions.
 With some additional improvements, the project could be extended to handle scraping multiple products and additional types of promotions.

-### Author
+## Author

-Ce repository a été créé par Romain Dufourt.
+This repository was created by Romain Dufourt.